Searching for the best thing to do in Penang? Even if you have been here multiple times, there’s always something new to see and do in vibrant Penang!

 4. Wander Among The Clan Jetties Of Penang

-Can be touristy with all the vendor shops!
+Some of the jetties can feel very touristy with all the vendor shops!

 Do respect the privacy of the families that still live here and refrain from taking photos of the house interiors and families!